SKelem/lah-cert-positions-guide/source/communications.md

 * Report to ARK Incident Commander \(IC\), that position has been operational.

-* Use the ICS 214 Unit Activity Log form which describes major actions taken during your shift.
+* Use the Unit Activity Log form (ICS-214) which describes major actions taken during your shift.

-* Log messages on ICS 309 communcations log
+* Log messages on Communications Log form (ICS-309).

 * Non critical information received via phone, text, GMRS radio log them on the General Message Form 213.

 * Critical information received via phone, text, GMRS radio fill out a Incident Report form and send to Operations

-## Continuing Actions:
+## Ongoing Actions:

 * Continually monitor and test the activated radio, telephone system, and Cell Phone.
 Keep the Incident Commander informed of system failures.